shenbinqian/MTL4QE/README.md

 }
 ```

 Run the following code in command line after specifying new hyperparameters.
-Or train with default hyparameters (sentence- and word-level QE on HADQAET) without changing hyperparameters.
+Or train with default hyparameters without changing hyperparameters for sentence- and word-level QE on HADQAET.

 ```
 CUDA_VISIBLE_DEVICES=0 python -m src.run